 4. Add customer touch points

-With the journey broken down into steps, you now have the framework to add the details of the journey to.
+With the journey broken down into steps, you now have the framework to add the details of the journey to the template.
 Start with the customer touch points – i.e. all the places that the customer interacts with your business.
-This could include:

 - Using the app